How to Stop Pretending to Be Happy and Start Living

 Short-term effects might include a temporary boost in mood, but in the long run, this behavior can lead to increased stress, anxiety, and burnout.
 The mental strain of wearing a fake smile can result in deeper issues such as depression and a decline in psychological well-being.
 Understanding these impacts highlights the importance of seeking genuine happiness instead.

-Make It Obvious: Design Your Environment for Positive Habits
+1. Design Your Environment for Positive Habits

 Creating an environment that promotes positive habits can help you stay focused on your goals and maintain a positive mindset.
 Visual cues are powerful reminders of what you aim to achieve and can keep you motivated.
+Behavioral scientist BJ Fogg at Stanford University has shown that the most reliable way to change behavior is not willpower but environment design โ making the cue for a desired behavior impossible to miss.
+Understanding how habit triggers work in your environment is the first step to designing your surroundings for genuine growth rather than emotional avoidance.

 Example: If you want to practice gratitude more often, place a journal and a pen on your nightstand where you see them first thing in the morning and last thing at night.
 This will remind you to jot down things you are thankful for each day.